-I am a professor in the School of Ocean Sciences and specialise in the field of marine benthic ecology.
+I am a Professor of Marine Conservation Ecology and my research is focused on sustainable food production systems, fisheries, aquaculture and conservation.
 I graduated from Liverpool with a BSc in Marine Biology in 1988 and undertook my PhD in the School of Biological Sciences at Bangor where I studied the feeding ecology of fishes and crabs.
-After completing my PhD in 1991 I worked for the Centre for Environment, Fisheries and Aquaculture Science (Conwy Laboratory) where I headed a research group that examined the ecological effects of fishing and aquaculture practices on marine ecosystems.
+After completing my PhD in 1991 joined the Centre for Environment, Fisheries and Aquaculture Science (Conwy Laboratory) where I headed a research group that studied the ecological effects of fishing and aquaculture practices on marine ecosystems.
 I moved to the School of Ocean Sciences in 1998 where I have continued to develop these lines of research.
 I gained my DSc through the University of Liverpool in 2003.
-Among my many roles I am the Reviews Editor for the Journal of Fish Biology, I am on the editorial board of the Journal of Sea Research and I am the research Vessel Co-ordinator for our new research vessel [www.rvprincemadog.com].

 I have had an extensive portfolio of UK Government appointments and currently sit on the Board of the Seafish Industry Authority and I am an independent member of the Joint Nature Conservation Committee.
 I have acted as an external advisor and reviewer for Marine Scotland Science, CEFAS and externally for the University of Wageningen (The Netherlands) and the Swedish Formas programme.
 I am an editorial board member of the journal Fish and Fisheries and on the Journal of Sea Research and I am one of the editors of the ICES Journal of Marine Science.
 Since 1998 I have grant capture that exceeds £8M from a wide variety of sources including NERC, BBSRC, ESRC, EU programmes, UK Government, Charities such as the Walton and Packard Foundations and UK and international industries.